ChikaSmol/simple-banking-api/README.md

    cd simple-banking-api
    ```

+3. Make sure you have for system setup for python development recommended version: python3

-3. Run a python local environment with this command:
+4. Run a python local environment with this command:

    ```bash
    pipenv shell
    ```

-4. Install the required dependencies:
+5. Install the required dependencies:

    ```bash
    pip install flask